jsuncompubio/MOADE/README.md

 2. Install PyTorch
     ```
-    pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html
+    pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html
     ```
-    MODE is developed using PyTorch.
-While PyTorch is included automatically when installing MODE, it is recommended that users manually install [PyTorch](https://pytorch.org/get-started/locally/) to offer more flexibility and better compatibility with the compute platform.
+    MOADE is developed using PyTorch.
+While PyTorch is included automatically when installing MOADE, it is recommended that users manually install [PyTorch](https://pytorch.org/get-started/locally/) to offer more flexibility and better compatibility with the compute platform.

-### MODE installation
+### MOADE installation

 Install from PyPI:
   ```
   pip install MODE-omics
   ```

-Now you have created the environment for running MODE.
+Now you have created the environment for running MOADE.
 To test the installation, try to import MODE in Python.

   ```python
   import MODE